 Tactic 1.
 Build a Lead Generating Profile

-Although a strong profile won't grow your business by itself, it's the best place to start.
+Although a strong profile won’t grow your business, it’s the best place to start.

 Think about it: